-Issue: Compliance - grievance procedure (5 day rule); Ruling date: January 16, 2019; Ruling No. 2019-4838; Agency: Department of Corrections; Outcome: Grievant Not in Compliance.
-January 16, 2019 Ruling No. 2019-4838 Page 2
+Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: February 6, 2019; Ruling No. 2019-4850; Agency: Department of Corrections; Outcome: Grievant Not in Compliance.
+February 6, 2019 Ruling No. 2019-4850 Page 2

-COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Equal Employment and Dispute Resolution COMPLIANCE RULING In the matter of the Department of Corrections Ruling Number 2019-4838 January 16, 2019 The Department of Corrections (the "agency") has requested a compliance ruling from the Office of Equal Employment and Dispute Resolution ("EEDR") at the Department of Human Resource Management in relation to the grievant's August 6, 2018 grievance.
-The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding her grievance.
-FACTS On or about August 6, 2018, the grievant initiated a grievance with the agency.
-The second step response was sent to the grievant by certified mail on September 5.
-The tracking information provided by the agency indicates that the second step response was delivered to the grievant's address on September 8.
-Having received no further response from the grievant indicating whether she wished to advance or conclude the grievance, the agency states that it sent a notice of noncompliance to her on October 5.
-However, the agency is unable to produce a copy of its notice of noncompliance or other verification that the notice was actually mailed to the grievant.
+COMMONWEALTH of VIRGINIA Department of Human Resource ManagementOffice of Equal Employment and Dispute Resolution COMPLIANCE RULING In the matter of the Department of Corrections Ruling Number 2019-4850 February 6, 2019 The Department of Corrections (the "agency") has requested a compliance ruling from the Office of Equal Employment and Dispute Resolution ("EEDR") at the Department of Human Resource Management in relation to the grievant's December 6, 2017 grievance.
+The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding his grievance.
+FACTS On December 6, 2017, the grievant initiated a grievance with the agency.
+The third step response was sent to the grievant by certified mail on or about January 4, 2018.
+The tracking information provided by the agency indicates that the third step response was delivered to the grievant's address on January 8, 2018.
+After receiving the third step response, the grievant separated from employment with the agency.
+Having received no further response from the grievant indicating whether he wished to advance or conclude the grievance, the agency states that it sent a notice of noncompliance to him on December 28, 2018.
+However, the agency has only provided a "draft" version of the letter.
 Based on the grievant's alleged noncompliance with the grievance procedure, the agency seeks a compliance ruling allowing it to administratively close the grievance.
-DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.1 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EEDR's involvement.
-Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.2 If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EEDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
+DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.
+That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EEDR's involvement.
+Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.
+If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EEDR, who may in turn order the party to correct the noncompliance or, in cases of substantial noncompliance, render a decision against the noncomplying party on any qualifiable issue.
 When an EEDR ruling finds that either party to a grievance is in noncompliance, the ruling will (i) order the noncomplying party to correct its 1 Grievance Procedure Manual § 6.3.